Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 Banks and creditors that you haven't done new business with in the past year. | Banks that you use every month.

 ???
 While most scammers try to sneak programs onto your computer or trick you into sending them money, some scammers go straight for your wallet.
-If you get an emal
+Hackers sell

 ---
 # Stores